sulis-hpc/sulis-hpc.github.io/gettingstarted/software/python.markdown

 Many other Python packages are available via the environment module system.
 Please [search the software already available](modules/#searching-modules) via the module system before attempting to install additional packages.

-If the package you need is likely to be useful for multiple users at your site or elsewhere then consider requesting a centrally installed build via your local [research computing support team](../../support) (HPC Midlands+ consortium members) or by raising an issue in the [sulis-hpc/support](https://github.com/sulis-hpc/support/issues) repository on GitHub (EPSRC national access users).
+If the package you need is likely to be useful for multiple users at your site or elsewhere then consider requesting a centrally installed build via your local [research computing support team](../../support) (HPC Midlands+ consortium members) or by raising an issue in the [sulis-hpc/support](https://github.com/sulis-hpc/support/issues) repository on GitHub (UKRI Access to HPC users).

 For other packages, users can invoke `pip` with the `--user` argument to install packages from pypi.org into their home directory.
 This may be appropriate for packages which do not perform any processor intensive computation and hence optimisation for the Sulis hardware is not a concern.
 For example, to install the arrow package: